dennisrazumovsky/precizer/README.md

 In this example the starting path for the traverses is ./tests/examples/diffs and the path to ignore will be ./tests/examples/diffs/diff2/1/ with all subdirectories (/*).

-<sub>Database file name: ljlasdhf.db
+<sub>Database file name: myhost.db
-Starting of database file ljlasdhf.db integrity check...
+Starting of database file myhost.db integrity check...
-The database ljlasdhf.db is in good condition
+The database myhost.db is in good condition
-**These files will be added against the DB ljlasdhf.db:**
+**These files will be added against the DB myhost.db:**
 diff1/3/AAA/BBB/CCC/a.txt
 diff1/path2/AAA/BCB/CCC/a.txt
 diff1/path2/AAA/ZAW/A/b/c/a_file.txt